 Solution and Impact

-DFC financing is helping WaterEquity, a nonprofit impact investor, provide loans to microfinance lenders to help communities in Asia, Latin America, and Africa invest in water and sanitation solutions.
+DFC financing is helping WaterEquity, a nonprofit impact investor, provide loans to microfinance lenders to help communities in Asia, Africa, and the Western Hemisphere invest in water and sanitation solutions.
 By mobilizing significant private investment, WaterEquity has financed more than 543,000 loans that have helped nearly three million people across nine developing countries access safe water or sanitation in their homes and communities by installing toilets, septic tanks, or connections to piped water.
 DFC’s financing will support additional lending through 2026 aiming to bring access to water or sanitation solutions to millions more low-income families around the world.

 In addition to expanding access to essential water and sanitation, WaterEquity boosts financial inclusion by encouraging microfinance lending in communities that have limited access to credit, and promotes gender equality with 97 percent of the loans supported by WaterEquity benefiting women.